What Do School Psychologist Do?

 - Instructional software

-How do I Become a School Psychologist?
+What work experience do I need to become a School Psychologist?

 Where School Psychologists Are Employed